twinfoundation/wallet/apps/wallet-cli/docs/examples.md

 Options:
   --address <address>      The address to fill from the faucet, or start with ! to read environment variable.
-  --connector <connector>  The connector to use for the wallet operation. (default: ["iota","iota-rebased"]) --node <url>             The url for the node endpoint, or an environment variable name containing the url. (default: "!NODE_URL")
+  --connector <connector>  The connector to use for the wallet operation. (default: ["iota","iota-stardust"]) --node <url>             The url for the node endpoint, or an environment variable name containing the url. (default: "!NODE_URL")
   --network <network>      The network to use for the identity operation. (default: "!NETWORK") --faucet <url>           The url for the faucet endpoint, or an environment variable name containing the url. (default: "!FAUCET_URL")